Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: Mixed responses to repeated questions

+In \cref{conditional_prob}, we show how the prior state affects the model's answer.
+In this section, we evaluate repeated questions that elicit mixed responses, regardless of the prior state.
 To evaluate the impact of conversation history on model responses, we analyzed all questions that appeared more than once across our dataset of 100 conversations.
 Specifically, we measured the frequency with which LLaMA-3.1-Instruct generated inconsistent responses to the same prompt—producing a phenomenon-exhibiting answer in one context, and a non-phenomenon answer in another.

 The results are presented in \Cref{tab:same question different answers}.
-We observe that for both $D_{consistent}$ and $D_{inconsistent}$, a non-negligible proportion of questions yield different answers depending on the conversational context, demonstrating that conversational history influences the generation for some questions.
-Furthermore, these inconsistency rates are generally higher for coherent conversational topics $D_{consistent}$, suggesting that consistent conversational setups exert a stronger carryover effect on the model's output.
+We observe that for both $D_{\text{consistent}}$ and $D_{\text{inconsistent}}$, a non-negligible proportion of questions yield different answers depending on the conversational context, demonstrating that conversational history influences the generation for some questions.
+Furthermore, these inconsistency rates are generally higher for coherent conversational topics $D_{\text{consistent}}$, suggesting that consistent conversational setups exert a stronger carryover effect on the model's output.
 This is particularly intriguing because, in a consistent setup where the conversation topic remains stable, one would typically expect the model's answers to exhibit greater similarity.
 The observed variance therefore highlights the potency of the specific conversational trajectory in modifying the generation.

-In \Cref{tab:same question different answers snowballing}, we isolate the causal mechanism behind \snowballing{}, by evaluating the consistency of responses to identical questions conditioned on different prior states.
-To increase the amount of questions with variations in asnwers, we restricted the source dataset size from $5,000$ to $200$ before constructing $D_{consistent}$.
-We selected only questions that appeared at least once with a $\ph$ in the last step and at least once with a $\noph$ in the last step.
-This method enables us to determine the impact of the last step on the model's current answer (\snowballing{}).
-By comparing the results, we observe distinct behaviors across different phenomena.
-Similar to our main results, the hallucination dataset exhibits low \snowballing{}.
-In contrast, the Refusal and Sycophancy datasets show higher \snowballing{} scores.
-These results, showing that models are inclined to repeat phenomena from conversational history, provide an additional causal indicator of \snowballing{}.